Gluten Free Thanksgiving

 Turkey Bone Broth

 Don’t through away that Turkey Carcass!
-Freeze it, or pop it right into the crock pot, and start a batch of Turkey Bone Broth.
+Once you cut all the meat off, immediately drop it into the freezer, or pop it right into the crock pot, and start a batch of Turkey Bone Broth.
 It’s the perfect time of year for it.
 Bone Broth helps reduce inflammation in your body, heal the digestive tract, boost your immunity, and warm your heart and soul!
 Here is my easy peasy recipe.